-A jump (1) A jump command that has been named 'Jump' and given the cue number 1.
+A jump command that has been named 'Jump' and given the cue number 1.

 Cue Number

 Cue numbers are a way to segment a timeline for recall and transport control.
 Cue numbers must use unique numbers within a single timeline.
 The Cue number is used by DMX component and Multicontroller for recalling specific segments ready for playback.